Compare Latest Instant Access Deals

 For more information and to apply for Nationwide FlexDirect

-Many savings accounts offer interest below the current rate of inflation, which means people's savings are being eroded in real terms.
-While there are many savings accounts on the market, many do not offer much of a financial advantage, as they provide interest that only matches the base rate set by the Bank of England.
+Many savings accounts offer below-inflation interest rates, which means people's savings are being eroded in real terms.
+While there are many savings accounts on the market, many do not offer much of a financial advantage, as they offer interest that only matches the base rate set by the Bank of England.
 We help you compare a selection of some of the best interest paying accounts.

 For savers looking to access their money regularly, a good instant access savings account will offer flexible withdrawal facilities while combining these with a good rate of interest.